FocSon/OsmosisArbitrage/README.md

 - usefullPools
 This list contains all pools you want to search abritrage on.
 You can see a list of all pools available here : https://frontier.osmosis.zone/pools Keep in mind that the more pool you add, the longest the swap route estimation time will be.
-If you want to estimate all swap routes, keep this time etween the blocktime (6s at time of writing).
+If you want to estimate all swap routes, keep this time between the blocktime (6s at time of writing).

 - tokenInfos
 This variable contains info about all tokens listed on osmisis.
 It is mandatory in order to know tokens decimals and other usefull infos.